Noland Trail: A Relaxing Loop Hike Around The Mariners’ Lake in Newport News

 Plan to park in the large lot in front of The Mariners’ Museum, a 60,000-square-foot museum that explores global maritime history.

-The trailhead is across Museum Drive from the parking lot.
-You will see a bench, a water fountain and a colorful Noland Trail map to mark the start of the hike.
+The north entrance trailhead is across Museum Drive from the parking lot.
+There is a bench, a water fountain and a trail map to mark the start of the hike.

-From here, the trail at this museum park quickly descends into the woods, then crosses the first of 14 bridges that casually guide visitors over The Mariners’ Lake.
+From here, the wooded trail quickly descends into the forest, then crosses the first of 14 bridges that guide visitors over The Mariners’ Lake.

 Noland Trail